 What are the co-op status requirements?

-Students on a full-time co-op work full-time hours during the semester (an average of 35–40 per week) and register for 2 undergraduate or 1–6 graduate co-op credits.
-A parallel co-op, requires a student to work part-time hours (20–25 per week), register for 1 co-op credit, and take another, for credit, course at Tech.
+Students on a full-time co-op work full-time hours during the semester (considered 40 hours per week) and register for 1 -2 credits.
+A parallel co-op, requires a student to work part-time hours (considered 20 hours per week), register for 1 co-op credit, and take another, for credit, course at Tech.
 It is important to understand that the term full-time co-op is different than being considered a full-time student.

 How are multiple-semester co-ops handled?